aaryac33/Predominance-diagrams-for-the-Ni-S-O/README.md

 >B, C and D are invariant points which means that at these points degrees of freedom F=0 and all the phases will coexist at a particular value of pSO2 and pO2..therefore P=3 and since F=3-P, F=3-3=0.
 >Along lines CD or DH, P=2 therefore F=3-2=1
-Which means that NiS or NiO can be present at different values of pSO2 for a given value of pO2 (or) different values of pO2 for a given value of pSO2.
+This means that NiS or NiO can be present at different values of pSO2 for a given value of pO2 (or) different values of pO2 for a given value of pSO2.
 > Now, if P=1, F=3- 1=2
-Which means that the phase NiO, NiS and NiSO4 can exist for various combinations of pSO2 and pO2
+This means that the phase NiO, NiS and NiSO4 can exist for various combinations of pSO2 and pO2
 Eg: you can change the values of pSO2 and pO2 & get the phase NiO or NiSO4 or NiS

-Delta G ( gibbs free energy) values are obtained from the website https://www.drjez.com/uco/ChemTools/Standard%20Thermodynamic%20Values.pdf
+Delta G ( Gibbs free energy) values are obtained from the website https://www.drjez.com/uco/ChemTools/Standard%20Thermodynamic%20Values.pdf

 For the line CD, NiS and NiO are in equilibrium